 Now here is another important consideration.
 We know now that celery is safe for our chickens, but now our chickens won’t eat the celery!

+So now you know that celery is safe for chickens, provided that you chop it into small pieces first.
 If your chickens enjoy celery, great!
 If they don’t, that’s okay too.
 Trying different treats and seeing what your chickens like is a fun part of chicken owning.
 We suggest trying grapes or strawberries next!